pereznetworks/Library-Manager/README.md

           wont do anything until CRUD operatons are implemented

   NEXT:

+        sub-views,
+          create new
+          book, patron and loan detail
+          return book action ...
+            these wont do anything until CRUD operations are implemented but having the views and associated routes working will means I can focus on the CRUD data ops

+  TODO:

+        would like to finish views first...
+          then it will be easier to "visualize" the data and models

+       could begin to implement...
-        could start actual filtering of sample data now... but the code will change when...
+        filtering of sample and display in table.pug but the code will change when...
           bringing in actual sequelize models and data.... so....will start CRUD first

-        quering data and filtering using url params

   [back to Content Menu](#contents)